Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 The goal of this sprint was to release the Alpha version of our product, by pushing our MVP to the master branch.
 This involved ensuring all subsystems could receive, process, and send the intended MQTT commands.
 During this sprint, our main goal was to ensure that all three subsystems could interact with each other, and were accurately conforming to the [shared contract](https://github.com/Team-Jag/Do-or-die-fitness-tracker/blob/develop/Documentation/Mqtt_request_types.txt).

 **User Stories Implemented:**
-* Implemented a health bar on the M5 stack, so that the user can visualize the Bean's remaining life
-* Added a Bean sprite for the user's M5 stack, without animation
-* Added dummy charts in admin view for visualisation of data
+* The sponsor is now able to create an account and create new challenges through our web interface.
+* The end-user is now able to create an account and enrol in challenges on our web interface.
+* We added a Bean sprite on the M5Stack's interface, without animation, along with a health bar representing its remaining life.
+This should elicit an emotional response in the user leading to an increase in motivation.
+* The Admin can now visualize product performance (dummy) data in the Desktop app

 **DONE:**
-* Improved accuracy of the step count
-* Improve the view for the M5 stack (including the above additions of the Bean sprite and the health bar)
+* Improved the view for the M5 stack (including the above additions of the Bean sprite and the health bar)
 * Desktop database API able to add challenge to user, sends challenges enrolled by user, add new user sent from web, and add new challenges
 * Web able to send and receive dummy data from the broker

 **WIP:**
-* All subsystem able to receive, process and send the intended MQTT request types
 * All subsystems provide a basic version of the agreed visualization

-* MQTT message length issue with M5 Stack
+**User stories to Prioritize in next sprint**
+At this point each of our user stories has been at least partially delivered, so our work will now focus on improve each of the user stories.
+The next task is to work on our user interfaces in order to improve user experience across all user-stories.

 <table>
 <tr>